 Of all the welding processes, spot welding is by far one of the oldest and most commonly used.
-But what is spot welding, really?
+But what does spot welding entail?

 The spot welding method, simply put, is the process by which two metal workpieces are joined together through a combination of heat and applied pressure (from electrodes) without the addition of filler metal materials.
 That is, the weld comes about by joining the two pieces by melting a part of them, using their own molten material for the weld.
 The result is a strong, durable weld with a uniform appearance.